adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 	<div class="grid row">
 	<div class="col-xs-4">

 These classes don't tell you *what* this HTML represents.
-At best, you may have an *idea* of these elements look like (at certain sized viewports), but that's all.
+At best, you may have an *idea* of what these elements look like (at certain sized viewports), but that's all.

 	<!-- good -->
 	<div class="header">